 - You are concerned about your children’s drug or alcohol problems.

 Or, maybe, you simply changed your mind.

 You may have the ability to modify your trust and estate documents to provide directly for your grandchildren.
 If your grandchildren are legal adults then you may provide for them directly.
 However, if your grandchildren are still minors then you will need to appoint a trustee who can manage the assets until your grandchildren are old enough to do so themselves.
 If you do not want your children to serve as trustees then it is important to be specific about that in your will.

+You love your children.
+At the time you created your estate plan you had every intention to provide property directly to your children’s future.
 There could be tax implications or other consequences that you have not yet thought about.
 Accordingly, we encourage you to discuss your legal options for providing assets directly to your grandchildren with us.
 You can start a live chat with us now or call us directly to schedule a meeting.